-- 1. The buyer finds a house to buy. - 2.
-The buyer makes an offer to buy the house from the seller. - 3.
+- 1. The seller puts the house on the market. - 2.
+The buyer visits the house and makes an offer to buy the house from the seller. - 3.
 The seller accepts the buyers offer by entering into a binding written contract. - 4.
 The buyer applies for a mortgage to buy the home. - 5.
-The buyer has the house inspected, and a title search is ordered.

-6. The buyer examines the home inspection report and the title report, discusses with the seller who will pay for the need repairs, and decides whether or not to proceed with the transaction.
+The buyer has the house inspected, and a title search is ordered. - 6.
+The buyer examines the home inspection report and the title report, discusses with the seller who will pay for the need repairs, and decides whether or not to proceed with the transaction.

-7. A closing is held at which the buyer and the seller sign all of the closing documents, the buyer pays the seller for the house, and the seller delivers the deed to the buyer.
+- - 7.
+A closing is held at which the buyer and the seller sign all of the closing documents, the buyer pays the seller for the house, and the seller delivers the deed to the buyer. - 8.
+The seller receives money from the closing.